postech-dao/simperby/docs/git.md

 ### Commits

-A commit is defined as either
+A commit is defined as follows

 1. `initial`: an empty, initial commit as the very first commit of the repository.
-2. `genesis`: a commit that contains the initial state and the genesis info.
+2. `genesis`: a non-empty commit that contains the initial state and the genesis info.
-3. `block`: a finalized block
+3. `block`: an empty commit for the either proposed or finalized block
-4. `tx`: a transaction of an arbitrary update on the state.
+4. `tx`: a transaction of an arbitrary update on the state (except the reserved directory).
 Note that a `tx` commit is the only exception that the commit title does not start with its type, `tx`.
+It may be empty.
-5. `tx-delegate`, `tx-undelegate`: an extra-agenda transaction that updates the delegation state.
+5. `tx-delegate`, `tx-undelegate`: an non-empty extra-agenda transaction that updates the delegation state which resides in the reserved directory of the repository.
-6. `tx-report`: a transaction that reports a misbehavior of a validator with the cryptographic proof.
+6. `tx-report`: a non-empty commit that reports a misbehavior of a validator with the cryptographic proof.
+This must include the state change caused by the slahsing.
-7. `chat`: chat logs for the height
+7. `chat`: a empty commit for the chat logs for the height.
-8. `agenda-proof`: a proof of the governance approval of an agenda
+8. `agenda-proof`: an empty commit for the proof of the governance approval of an agenda.

 ### Commit Format